rainofmine/Repulsion_Loss/README.md

 ```

 ## Datasets
 This repo is built for human detection.
-The popular annotations format for human detection（or pedestrian detection) includes bounding boxes of both human and ignore regions such as [Citypersons](https://arxiv.org/pdf/1702.05693.pdf) and [Crowdhuman](https://arxiv.org/pdf/1805.00123.pdf).
-We write them in CSV or TXT files.
+The popular annotation format for human detection（or pedestrian detection) includes bounding boxes of both human and ignore regions such as [Citypersons](https://arxiv.org/pdf/1702.05693.pdf) and [Crowdhuman](https://arxiv.org/pdf/1805.00123.pdf).
+You should write them in CSV or TXT files.

 ### Annotations format
-Three examples is as follows:
+Three examples are as follows:

 ```
 $image_path/img_1.jpg x1 y1 x2 y2 person